-Looking Forward is an interactive half-day workshop created for individuals working with youth aged 12 to 24.
+Looking Forward is an interactive half-day workshop created for adults working with youth aged 12 to 24.

-Looking Forward encompasses the developmental, cognitive, and emotional differences found within this age group in presenting strategies to strengthen the protective factors of youth at risk of suicide.
+Looking Forward encompasses the developmental, cognitive, and emotional differences found within this age group in presenting strategies to strengthen the protective factors of youth considering suicide.
 Relevant intervention strategies are explored through videos and case studies.

 At the end of this workshop, participants will be able to: